 - For a period of time not to exceed one year from the date that a person allegedly aggrieved by an unlawful practice attains the age of majority.

 However, in 2019, a new statute was enacted that extended the statute of limitations for sexual assault and sexual battery claims in certain circumstances, CCP §340.16.
-If the incidents alleged meet these defined circumstances, and occurred on or after January 1, 2019, then the statute of limitations is extended to:
+If particular requirements are met, then the statute of limitations is extended to:

-- Within three years from the date the plaintiff discovers or reasonably should have discovered that an injury or illness resulted from an act, attempted act, or assault with the intent to commit an act, of sexual assault against the plaintiff.
+- Three years from the date the victim discovers or reasonably should have discovered that an injury or illness resulted from the sexual assault.